Inherited Property: Accurately Estimate Its Value for the Tax Office and Save on Taxes

 Understanding and questioning the standard assessment of the tax office

-The Comparative Method for Standard Properties
+The Comparative Value Method for Standard Properties

-The Income Approach for Investment Properties
+The Income Value Method for Investment Properties

 The Cost Approach as a Last Resort

-Exercising Your Right: Proving a Lower Value
+Exercising Your Right: Prove the Lower Value

-• Traceability: The methodology and the data used must be fully and coherently presented to the tax office.
+• Traceability: The methodology and data used must be fully and coherently presented to the tax office.

-Avoid costly errors in valuation
+Avoid costly valuation errors

 Careful preparation and choosing the right partner protect you from financial disadvantages and accelerate the entire process.